NatanielSanchez/memory-game/README.md

-# memory-game
+# Memory Game

- A simple game made in React.js, styled with Tailwind
+A simple memory game made in React.js, styled with Tailwind